synadia-io/rethink_connectivity/14-jetstream-workqueues/README.md

-# NATS JetStream: WorkQueue Stream
+# Episode 14: NATS JetStream: WorkQueue Stream

 This example shows how you can build a worker consumer to interact with a work queue stream